-Futures trading arrives for bitcoin
+Bitcoin jumps after futures trading begins

 It's a new era for investors hoping to get in on the bitcoin game.

-The Chicago Board Options Exchange on Sunday began trading bitcoin futures, allowing investors to speculate on whether the cryptocurrency's price will go up or down.
+Cboe Global Markets, a top U.S. owner of financial exchanges, on Sunday began offering bitcoin futures, allowing investors to speculate on whether the digital currency's price will go up or down.

+In the first few hours, most were betting that bitcoin, which has experienced a spectacular rally this year, will rise even higher.

-It's the first time a government-regulated exchange has greenlit trading for a bitcoin-backed security.
+It's the first time a government-regulated exchange has given the green light to trading for a bitcoin-backed security.

-The exchange tweeted Sunday that its website was receiving "heavy traffic" after trading began.
+Chicago-based Cboe tweeted Sunday that its website was receiving "heavy traffic" after trading began.
 But it also added that all trading systems were "operating normally."

-It was a historic move.
-Unlike traditional commodities, there's not a physical asset that backs up bitcoins.
-And unlike currencies, there isn't a central bank that backs bitcoin.
+The start of trading was a historic move.
+Unlike traditional commodities, bitcoins aren't physical assets.
+And unlike traditional currencies, there isn't a central bank that backs bitcoin.

 Bitcoins live on computer servers.
 They are produced by complex algorithms and recorded in a digital ledger.